COVID-19 Frequently Asked Questions

-Skagit Regional Health has two Acute Care Respiratory clinics open seven days a week to provide testing for patients experiencing new onset cough, fever, shortness of breath or diarrhea at all three Urgent Care locations.
-Patients can be seen in Arlington and Mount Vernon.
+Skagit Regional Health COVID-19 testing seven days a week for patients experiencing new onset cough, fever, shortness of breath or diarrhea at all three Urgent Care locations.
+Patients can be seen at Urgent Care Mount Vernon, Riverbend or Smokey Point.

 Is Skagit Regional Health testing for COVID-19?

 Testing for COVID-19 is offered in two different capacities at Skagit Regional Health; patients with symptoms and patients scheduled for procedures at a Skagit Regional Health facility.

-Patients exhibiting new onset cough, fever, shortness of breath, diarrhea or other flu-like symptoms should seek care and testing at the Acute Respiratory Clinic in Mount Vernon, just north of the Skagit Valley Hospital, or at Skagit Regional Clinics - Urgent Care Smokey Point.
+Patients exhibiting new onset cough, fever, shortness of breath, diarrhea or other flu-like symptoms should seek care and testing at any of our three, conveniently located Urgent Care locations.